MaxYari/OpenMWExperimentalMods/README.md

 ## Credit

-Sound effects by a dear friend https://nimsound.ru/
+Physics sound effects by a dear friend https://nimsound.ru/

 ## Mods

+### Mercy: NCBO

+Mercy: NPC combat behavior overhaul.
+A significant overhaul of in-combat NPC behavior using custom lua behavior trees library, with new voice lines and animations.
+Only melee NPCs are affected.

 ### PhysicsInteractions